-Colliers, a member of the Valuer Connected Persons Group, was appionted as the new principal valuer of Regal REIT to succeed Savills for a term of three years commencing in December 2015.
-During the year, an amount of HK\$0.43 million in aggregate was charged for the valuation services.
+Colliers, a member of the Valuer Connected Persons Group, was appionted as the principal valuer of Regal REIT.
+During the year, an amount of HK\$0.65 million in aggregate was charged for the valuation services.

 CONFIRMATION BY THE INDEPENDENT NON-EXECUTIVE DIRECTORS